Parker Boudreaux: Professional wrestling career

-Noted by his resemblance to Brock Lesnar, Boudreaux signed a development contract with WWE in 2021.
+Paul Heyman praised Boudreaux, comparing him with Brock Lesnar.
+Boudreaux signed a development contract with WWE in 2021.
+On the October 12 edition of NXT, Boudreaux debuted as the enforcer to Joe Gacy.
 Boudreaux made his debut under the ring name Harland on December 14, 2021, at NXT, defeating Guru Raaj.
-He worked in NXT during the next 4 months, where he joined Joe Gacy, until his release on April 29, 2022.
+Harland's final appearance came on the March 1 edition of NXT where he defeated Draco Anthony in a singles match.
+Harland was released from WWE on April 1.

 After his release, Boudreaux worked a few matches with Major League Wrestling.
 He also began to appear on All Elite Wrestling's programs AEW Dark, AEW Dark: Elevation and AEW Rampage with Ari Daivari and Slim J as part of a stable named The Trustbusters.
 In August, he signed a contract with AEW.
+He made his AEW Dynamite debut on December 21, 2022, aligning with Swerve Strickland as a new member of Strickland’s stable named Mogul Affiliates.
+In June 2023, it was reported that Boudreaux had suffered an injury and would be out of action and was released on April, 2024.

+While still under contract with AEW, Boudreaux made his debut for Lucha Libre AAA Worldwide (AAA) by attacking Octagon Jr..
+He wrestled on multi-men matches at Triplemanía XXXII: Monterrey and Triplemanía XXXII: Tijuana.